skeezerbean/SPP-LegionV2-Management/README.md

 The MySQL server will probably error connecting unless you're running this on the same server.
 You should **keep the MySQL server set to 127.0.0.1** and user/password should be left to defaults.
 Delete the settings.json file to reset them.

 This tool can also update the **config.wtf** file in your WOW client configuration to make sure it matches with the rest of the configuration, assuming that this tool can access the folder/file.
 If you run your WOW Client from another PC, then you may need to set this manually to match the **[LoginREST.ExternalAddress]** from the **bnetserver.conf**, otherwise you may have trouble with your WOW client contacting the server.
+These addresses can be changed by using the **[Set IP]** button, and it can update the entries automatically

 This will also check for some common issues, such as having both **battle.coin.vendor** entries active (creates double speech in the vendor interaction).
 It also checks for having **Solocraft** and **Flexcraft** both enabled (can be a problem), and makes sure both entries for the bshop are both enabled/disabled together.
 It will also search for any duplicate entries in the config, which would cause an instant crash in the server startup if they were there.